-Completed Learning Contract -student will submit this form on the LMS.
+Completed Learning Contract -student will submit this form on OneDrive folders for the specific placement.

-Student Assignment/Presentation (if applicable) - this can be sent to the ACCE electronically This package should be mailed to the address listed below within 2 working days of the completion of the placement for purposes of student grading and promotion. -student will submit this on the LMS.
+Student Assignment/Presentation (if applicable) -student will submit this on OneDrive folders for the specific placement.

+This information should all be submitted within 2 working days of the completion of the placement for purposes of student grading and promotion.